 The longer timeframe would include previous years of dividend growth, which would theoretically outweigh the recent reduction.

 The reduction may have come from a large decrease in earnings.
-If that trend were to continue, the company could be doomed to the point of having to suspend its dividends (as many companies did in 2020).
+If that trend were to continue, the company could be doomed to the point of having to suspend its dividends.
 So in this hypothetical example, a shorter time frame could actually lead to a more realistic conclusion than a longer one.

 Calculating Market Value